techfort/LokiJS/tutorials/Query Examples.md

 * map - maps into a new anonymous collection, provide this with a map function
 * mapReduce - allows you to specify both a map function and a reduce function on the current resultset data.
 * eqJoin - Left joining two sets of data.
 Join keys can be defined or calculated properties
 * transform - at the resultset level, this requires a raw transform array.
 When beginning a chain, a named or raw transform may be passed in to the chain method.
-See 'Collection Transforms' wiki page for more details.
+(See the ['Collection Transforms'](https://github.com/techfort/LokiJS/wiki/Collection-Transforms) wiki page for more details.)

 An example making better use of chaining might be the following :